-The preparation of Sesa's sustainability report is an important opportunity to show how the Group operates with its internal and external stakeholders, what are the medium/long-term strategic guidelines adopted by management and, more generally, to fully understand the drivers of sustainable growth that inspire the management of the Group.
+We are aware, therefore, that only by continuing to strengthen relationships and partnerships with stakeholders in the long term will we be able to achieve the sustainable value goals set by our organisation.
+Sesa's sustainability report is an important opportunity to show how the Group operates with its internal and external stakeholders, what are the medium/long-term strategic guidelines adopted by management and, more generally, to fully understand the drivers of sustainable growth that inspire the management of the Group.